LexBorisoff/web-cli/README.md

 Setting up [_browsers configuration_](#browsers-configuration) allows using

 - profile keys and aliases as the option's value
-- profile keys as custom flags
+- profile keys and multi-letter aliases as custom flags

 ## `engine`

 Specifies what search engine or website to query.

-✅ Requires a value.
+⚡ Takes a value.
 ⚙️ Allows configuration.

 ### _Options_